testalorenzo/testalorenzo.github.io/_pages/publications.md

 {% include base_path %}

 In contemporary science, I find statistics to be an essential tool to understand phenomena, and to draw reliable conclusions.
 I am broadly interested in the analysis of large and complex data, with particular emphasis on structured objects such as functional data and networks.
-I am also involved in projects at the intersection of computer science, optimization and statistical learning, where computational feasibility and inferential stability play crucial roles.
+I am also involved in projects at the intersection of computer science, optimization, and statistical learning, where computational feasibility and inferential stability play crucial roles.

 ## Ongoing projects